Top of the page

 Multidisciplinary management of patients undergoing preoperative therapy by an experienced team is essential to optimize the following:

 The tumor histology, grade, and receptor status are carefully evaluated before preoperative therapy is initiated.
-Patients whose tumors have a pure lobular histology, low grade, or high hormone-receptor expression and HER2-negative status are less likely to respond to chemotherapy and should be considered for primary surgery, especially when the nodes are clinically negative.
+Patients whose tumors have a pure lobular histology, low grade, or high HR expression and HER2-negative status are less likely to respond to chemotherapy and should be considered for primary surgery, especially when the nodes are clinically negative.
 Even if adjuvant chemotherapy is administered after surgery in these cases, a third-generation regimen (anthracycline/taxane based) may be avoided.

 Before beginning preoperative therapy, the extent of the disease within the breast and regional lymph nodes should be assessed.
 Staging of systemic disease may include the following: